JatinIN/JatinIN/README.md

 - 👋 Hi, I’m @Jatin
-- 👀 talks on java-sql-rdmbs-python
+- 👀 talks on java-sql-rdmbs-
-- 🌱 I’m currently learning networks-microsoftAzure-DNS-DomainController.
+- 🌱 I’m currently learning networks-DNS-DomainController.
 - 💞️ I’m looking to new opportunities
 - 📫 How to reach me https://www.linkedin.com/in/jatin-ojwal-3b1b4a11a/
-- 🚴🏻‍♂️🏍️ Loves Riding.
+- 🚴🏻‍♂️🏍️ Loves Riding, Trekking.
 - 🏕️  Nature lover
 - 📸  Nature photograghy.
---🌩️  Thunderstrom capturing.
+--🌩️  capturing Thunderstrom in shots.

 <!---
 JatinIN/JatinIN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.